In the previous guide we talked about using different types of inputs for

-ramp supports to use other types of outputs and also CARTO VL includes some fixed constant palettes of colors.
-Let’s see it!
+ramp supports the use of other types of outputs (like numbers and images) as well as CARTO VL’s fixed constant palettes of colors.

-One way to output colors is to specify a list of colors, just like we have done in all the previous examples.
-This can be done with expressions like
+One way to output colors is to specify a list of colors, as demonstrated in Part 1 with expressions like

 ramp($dn, [rgb(200,220,222), rgba(200,120,22, 0.8)])